containrrr/watchtower/README.md

   containrrr/watchtower container_to_watch --debug
 ```

-If you mount the config file as described above, be sure to also prepend the url for the registry when starting up your watched image (you can omit the https://).
+If you mount the config file as described below, be sure to also prepend the url for the registry when starting up your watched image (you can omit the https://).
 Here is a complete docker-compose.yml file that starts up a docker container from a private repo at dockerhub and monitors it with watchtower.
 Note the command argument changing the interval to 30s rather than the default 5 minutes.

 ```json
 version: "3"